sagemath/trac_to_gh/Issue 8238.md

 # Issue 8238: heegner_index_bound may be incorrect for curves with rational torsion

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8238

 Original creator: rlm